 We had a picnic on top of the ridge (while holding everything down to keep it from blowing away) and enjoyed the views far below of hillsides cloaked in their fall attire of crimson and gold.

 Exploring Lake Crescent

 Nestled into the valleys of Olympic National Park are some of the largest stands of ancient forests left in the country.
-These venerable western forests are filled with Douglas firs and Western hemlocks, many of which are more than 200 years old, and up to 300 feet tall and 15 feet wide.
-It is a quieting experience to stand among these beautiful giants.
+These venerable western forests are filled with Douglas firs and Western hemlocks.
+Many of the trees are more than 200 years old, and up to 300 feet tall and 15 feet wide.
+It is a quieting experience to stand among those beautiful giants.